Tamaz Vashakidze: Biography

 Tamaz Vashakidze was born in 1961 in Tbilisi, Georgia.
 In 1972, he entered Tbilisi Ballet Art State School.
-His teachers were Vivi Metreveli and Vakhtang Chabukiani.
-Having graduated from the School in 1979, he was employed as the leading soloist of the company Tbilisi Z. Paliashvili State Academic Theatre of Opera and Ballet.
-Since 1989, he has been the leading soloist of the Moscow State Theatre Russian Ballet.
+His teachers were Vivi Metreveli and Vakhtang Chabukiani."After graduating from the School in 1979, he was employed as the leading soloist at the Tbilisi Z. Paliashvili State Academic Theatre of Opera and Ballet."

 In 1991 Vashakidze was awarded the title of People's Artist of Georgia.

 From 1991 to 1993, Vashakidze was elected artistic director of the ballet company of the Tbilisi State Academic Opera and Ballet Theatre named after Paliashvili.

 In 1993, he was appointed artistic director of the Tbilisi Choreographic School named after Chabukiani.

 In 1993, Vashakidze founded a theatre of modern dance, New Georgian Ballet.
 The first number which was produced in newborn theatre was a number titled "We Begin"; a medley from products of Bach, Beethoven, Mozart, Chopin, Wagner, Rimsky-Korsakov, and Liszt, with the sound of kremlin chimes at the beginning.
 The performers included Vashakidze, artist on light Vladislav Vlasov and artist on suit Eka Turmanidze.
 The first night took place in 1993 in Tbilisi academic theatre of the opera and ballet.
 The first show outside Georgia in the same year in St. Petersburg state conservatory.

 The theatre debut took place in 1994 with the first night of the Class-Concert performance at the International Ballet Festival in Aspendos, Turkey.

 In 1995, he graduated from the St. Petersburg State Conservatoire in choreography.

 In 1999 Vashakidze produced the first Georgian performance in the manner of modern dance, Anbani.
 Later the same year, the ballet Anbani was presented at the International Modern Dance Festival in the French city of Montpellier.
 The French press tagged it as the "start of a new day".